BradleyA/Linux-admin/github-repository-traffic/README.md

        rm -rf Linux-admin/

 5) Enter crontab -e to append the setup.github.repository.sh output lines into your crontab file.
+Each line includes a time and date for the script to run, the script, and a log file.
+The file name is a symbloic link to owner.repository. the

 20 11 * * MON   /usr/local/data/github//BradleyA/BradleyA.git-TEST-commit-automation  >>  /usr/local/data/github//BradleyA/log/BradleyA.git-TEST-commit-automation-crontab